 “Your unquickened sight.”
 He catches Nyanti’s attention with a slight wave.
 “Can you open Jon’s aura?”

 “Of course.”
 By her matter-of-fact response, I get the impression that opening someone’s aura is hella easy.
 “Hold still.”
 She takes a drag off her loken and walks toward me.

 Soft-glowing runes appear around her eyes, which to be perfectly honest, I find kinda creepy.
-I know it’s silly and totally irrational, but I can’t help but think she’s going to control my mind.
+I know it’s silly and totally irrational, but I can’t help but think she’s gonna try and mind-ontrol me.

 Cool.
 Maybe I’m the Evermoor version of Luke Skywa—

 “Your auric energy is completely obstructed.”